Trust & Integrity

 What this proves: The exported package can be independently verified after delivery.
 See Signed Exports.

-Plan requirement: Business+.
+Plan requirement: Production+.

 External integrity checkpoints